A bachelor degree with a 2:1 (hons) in a social care related subject, where social sciences form a significant element of the curriculum.

-We currently have 14 bursaries available for students.
+There are bursaries available for students.
 Bursaries are available for both years of the programme.
 Please scroll down for bursary information.

 Since 2013 the numbers of Social Work bursaries at each university have been capped nationally for each individual social work programme.